SH3ll3n/Engineering-Project-Frontend/README.md

 # Frontend Engineering Project

 # What is it
-Frontend Engineering Project is an educational project in university to design an IT system to manage the study holiday organization service for guys.
+Frontend Engineering Project is an educational university project to design a computer system to manage the study holiday organization service for guys.
 This is the UI interface.

 # How to install